Dave864/Hex_Summons/README.md

 Dungeons are dangerous areas that contain random encounters and puzzles that the player must overcome to progress to the next narrative beat.
 Dungeons could be part of the critical path or optional.
 All dungeons will have a central theme that they are designed around.
 For some, it is the focus on a new enviromental mechanic.
 For others, it is a visual motif.
 Dungeons could be ancient ruins, sprawling forests, or even hideaways.

-### Biomes and Random Encounters

-- The landmass will be separated into distinct "biomes", each having their own distinct set of creatures to draw from for the purposes of determining random encounters.
-- The creatures associated with each biome will be categorized as either "Predator", "Prey" or "Monster".
-- A biome will passively track the percentage distribution of each creature category, simulating an ecosystem.
-  - Prey percentage will grow inversly to Predator percentage.
-  - Monster percentage increase will lower both Predator and Prey.
-  - A successful random encounter with Monster creatures will lower the Monster percentage.
-- The enemy characters and map used for the encounter will be determined as the user traverses the world map.
-  - The encounter will use a random tile map from a predifined set specific to the biome.

 ## Combat

 ### Wisps & Elements